 Beth de Araújo is a Writer and Director recently featured in Filmmaker Magazine’s 25 New Faces of Independent Film.
 Her feature screenplay, Josephine, participated in the 2018 Sundance Directors Lab, Screenwriters Lab and is a recipient of the SFFILM Rainin Filmmaking Grant.
 Josephine will mark her feature directorial debut.
-In 2017, Araújo directed 2 episodes of television for Lifetime Movie Network and was a shadowing director within the Ryan Murphy HALF Program.
-She is in post with two short films, one of which was shot through the AFI Directing Workshop for Women, based on her Gawker essay, I Want To Marry A Creative Jewish Girl.
+This year Araújo performed in two sold out shows for The Moth Mainstage at BAM Theater in NYC and Byham Theater in Pittsburgh.
+In 2017, Araújo directed 2 episodes of television for Lifetime Movie Network and was a shadowing director in the Ryan Murphy HALF Program.
+Her AFI Directing Workshop for Women short, based on her Gawker essay, I Want To Marry A Creative Jewish Girl, is currently having its festival run.
 Araújo has a BA in Sociology from The University of California Berkeley, and an MFA from the American Film Institute.
 Her mother is Chinese-American and her father is from Brazil.